 STEP 6 – Practice washing hands and see how long it takes to wash away germs – it often takes longer than we think!

-Lessons Learned from our Germy Hands Experiment
+What We Learned from our Germy Hands Experiment

 - Even though we can’t see them, germs spread quickly from person to person.